CONNECT-Solution/CONNECT/README.md

 Set the property "GatewayPropDir" in ConnectValidation-soapui-project.properties in the Validation Suite directory.
 This should be set to the gateway configuration directory.
 For GlassFish this is <GlassFish home>/domains/domain1/config/nhin; there is an equivalent in WebSphere, JBoss and WebLogic.

 Run the Validation Suite project file ConnectValidation-soapui-project.xml via SoapUI's command line runner testrunner.sh (or testrunner.bat in Windows).

+You can find more details at: [Connect Validation Suite](https://connectopensource.atlassian.net/wiki/display/CONNECT4/Validating+CONNECT+Installation)

 ##Setting up SoapUI
 Install SoapUI v4.5.1.